 All classrooms display visual supports and resources that aid understanding.

-Routines are explicit, consistent, and taught directly to all pupils.
+Routines are explicit, consistent, and taught directly to all learners.

 Seating plans consider sensory needs, attention, and peer support.